jlelong/LaTeX-Workshop-wiki/Install.md

 If you can not fix the setting of your system, you can also override PATH with the `env` property of [LaTeX recipes](Compile#latex-recipes).

+Notice that, to set the `PATH` environment variable for VS Code Remote Development, you usually have to edit `.bash_profile` or `.profile` intead of `.bashrc`.
+See the [document](https://code.visualstudio.com/docs/remote/troubleshooting#_configure-the-environment-for-the-remote-extension-host) for WSL and an [issue](https://github.com/microsoft/vscode-remote-release/issues/1671#issuecomment-542818686) for Remote SSH.

 ## Settings

 You can modify settings through the menu of VS Code, `Preferences > Settings`.